Ex-US Rep. Todd Akin, sunk by ‘legitimate rape’ remark, dies

-Former U.S. Rep. Todd Akin, a conservative Missouri Republican whose comment that women's bodies have a way of avoiding pregnancies in cases of “legitimate rape” sunk his bid for the U.S. Senate and became a cautionary tale for other GOP candidates, died late Sunday.
+Former U.S. Rep. Todd Akin, a conservative Missouri Republican whose comment that women's bodies have a way of avoiding pregnancies in cases of “legitimate rape” sunk his bid for the U.S. Senate and became a cautionary tale for other GOP candidates, has died.
 He was 74.

-Akin had cancer for several years, his son, Perry, said in a statement.
-He died at his home in Wildwood, a St. Louis suburb.
+Akin had cancer for several years, his son Perry said in a statement.
+He died late Sunday at his home in Wildwood, a St. Louis suburb.

 “As my father’s death approached, we had people from all different walks of life share story after story of the personal impact he had on them,” Perry Akin said in a statement to The Associated Press.